lensesio/fast-data-dev/README.md

 - Landoop's Fast Data Web UI tools and integration test requires a few seconds till they fully work.

-  That is because the services (Schema Registry and Kafka REST Proxy) have to start and initialize before the UIs can read data.
+  That is because the services (Schema Registry and kafka REST Proxy) have to start and initialize before the UIs can read data.
 - When you start the container, Schema Registry and REST Proxy fail.